spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 This page explains how to use this Ansible book in order to install Matrix services on your server with minimum core services.

-By following the instruction on this page, you will set up **your own Matrix server**, **your user account** like `@user:example.com` on the server, and **self-hosted Matrix client**, [Element Web](configuring-playbook-client-element-web.md) with the default subdomain at `element.example.com`.

 We will be using `example.com` as the "base domain" in the following instruction.

+By following the instruction on this page, you will set up:

+- **your own Matrix server** on a `matrix.example.com` server, which is configured to present itself as `example.com`
+- **your user account** like `@user:example.com` on the server
+- a **self-hosted Matrix client**, [Element Web](configuring-playbook-client-element-web.md) with the default subdomain at `element.example.com`
+- Matrix delegation, so that your `matrix.example.com` server (presenting itself as `example.com`) can join the Matrix Federation and will be to talk to any other server in the Matrix network

-Please remember to replace it with your own domain before running any commands.
+Please remember to replace `example.com` with your own domain before running any commands.

 ## Prerequisites

 <sup>This section is optimized for this quick-start guide and is derived from the following full-documentation page: [Prerequisites](prerequisites.md)</sup>

-At first, **check prerequisites** and prepare for installation by setting up programs on your own computer and your server.
-You also need `root` access to your server (a user that could elevate to `root` via `sudo` also works).
+At first, **check prerequisites** and prepare for installation by setting up programs [on your own computer](prerequisites.md#your-local-computer) and [your server](prerequisites.md#server).
+You also need `root` access on your server (a user that could elevate to `root` via `sudo` also works).

 <!--
 TODO: Add one liners (or instructions, a script, etc.) for easy and consistent installation of required software.
 See: https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/3757